abhishekabhi789/LyricsForSpotifyWeb/README.md

 </div>

 > [!IMPORTANT]
->  Usage is at own risk/responsibility.
+>  Usage is at your own risk and responsibility.
 >
-> It's not stable yet and does not guarantee that it will work all the time.
+> It's not yet stable and does not guarantee that it will work all the time.

 > [!NOTE]
-> It can only add lyrics while the lyrics button ( :microphone: ) is visible.
+> It can show lyrics only while the lyrics button ( :microphone: ) is visible.
 >
 > Lyrics in full screen view won't be altered.